-Assistive technology (AT) is any tool that helps an individual with disabilities perform tasks more effectively, easily, or independently.
-The goal of this site is to provide students, faculty, and staff with information about the various assistive technology software and devices offered at the University of Delaware through the Office of Disability Services as well as information on free and low cost technology options.
+Assistive technology (AT) is any tool that helps individuals with disabilities perform tasks more effectively, easily, or independently.
+Below you will find information on the various assistive technology software and devices offered at the University of Delaware through the Office of Disability Services.
 Any student or employee at the University of Delaware who thinks they many benefit from Assistive Technology is encouraged to contact the DSS office to discuss eligibility.
-One on one or group training sessions on Assistive Technology can be arranged upon request.

-DSS has a limited amount of Livescribe Pens to loan out to students.
+DSS has a limited amount of Livescribe Echo Smartpens to loan out to students.
 The Smartpen is a ballpoint pen with an embedded computer and digital audio recorder.
-When used with Livescribe digital paper, it records everything you write, hear, or say.
+When used with Livescribe notebook paper, it records everything you write, hear, or say.
 Replay your lectures by simply tapping on the notes.
 You can transfer your notes and audio to your computer for fast and easy access.
 Learn more about Livescribe Echo Smartpen

 Kurzweil 3000 is an assistive technology text to speech learning tool that supports the concept of Universal Design for Learning.
 It contains a powerful suite of reading, writing, test-taking, and study skills tools that make curriculum accessible to all students.
 Kurzweil Education’s text-to-speech software offers a multisensory approach and multiple means of access to text – whether in print, online, or in digital formats.
 Learn more about Kurzweil 3000